The Essential Website Checklist for Local Businesses in Delaware

 5. Contact Page (Easy Ways to Reach You)

-• Service area list (ex: “Serving Dagsboro, Georgetown, Millsboro, Lewes, Rehoboth Beach, and surrounding Delaware communities.”)
+Service area list (e.g., “Serving Dagsboro, Georgetown, Millsboro, Lewes, Rehoboth Beach, and surrounding Delaware communities.”)

-• You can mention your area and include a google map of your location and in addition your information on the footer page of your site.
+You can mention your area and include a Google map of your location.
+Additionally, provide your information in the footer of your site.

 6. Testimonials or Reviews